-4 Fred A. Lange & Aloysius A. Leopold, Land Titles and Title Examination § 642 (Texas Practice 2d ed.
-1992).
+5 Aloysius A. Leopold, Land Titles and Title Examination §§ 32.6, 32.9 (Texas Practice 3d ed.
+2005).

 Adopted, June 27, 1997; amended, June 15, 2001.
 This amendment was primarily adopted for the purpose of accommodating a new chapter on affidavits and recitals.
 (Chapter XIII).
-Prior to amendment, the original standard provided: "Absent actual or constructive notice that a recital of identity may be untrue, an examiner may rely upon a recital of identity contained in a conveyance executed by the person whose identity is recited.
+The original standard provided: "Absent actual or constructive notice that a recital of identity may be untrue, an examiner may rely upon a recital of identity contained in a conveyance executed by the person whose identity is recited.
 A recital of a statement of fact, marital status or identity of heirship is prima facie evidence of the truth of the recital if the document containing such statement has been of record in the deed records of the applicable county for at least five years.
 A recital in an 'ancient document' is admissible as evidence of the recited facts."